SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

 ..
-TODO: In prose, we discuss the meaning of the explicit type.
+TODO: In prose, discuss the meaning of the explicit type.
     The optional type specifier contrains a pattern to match only values of the specified type.